edsu/inkdroid.org/_posts/2017-12-19-web-histories.md

 for coming up with the *software as movie* technique in his [screencast] of the editing history of the Wikipedia article [Heavy Metal Umlaut].
-The contribution Rogers makes is applying this method to historical work with web archives, which he does in the [Google and the politics of tabs] screencast.
+The contribution Rogers makes is applying this method to historical work with web archives, which he provides an example of in his [Google and the politics of tabs] screencast.

 The article contains a description of the method itself, which is to use the [Wayback Machine] as a data source, [Grab Them All] for collecting screenshots,